Large sample scaling analysis of the Zig-Zag algorithm for Bayesian inference: Zig-Zag process for parametric Bayesian inference with i.i.d. observations

-Hence, any sub-sampling procedure results in a possibly larger effective switching rate.
-However, the computational cost per proposed switch for this procedure is bounded above by the cost of generating one random realization of $\zeta$.
+where the inequality is due to Jensen.
+The above procedure is thus equivalent to adding a positive excess switching rate to the underlying Zig-Zag process.
+However, the computational cost per proposed event for this procedure is bounded above by the cost of generating one random realization of $\zeta$.

 We will consider unbiased estimators for \eqref{eq:decompose} based on random batches of size $m(n) \le n$ from the whole data set.
 In our asymptotic study in later sections, $m$ may be chosen to depend explicitly on $n$, e.g., $m(n) = \log n$, or be held fixed, i.e. $m(n) = m$.
 For now, we will suppress the dependence on $n$.
 Let $(E^j)_{j=1}^n$ be functions from $\mathbb{R}^d$ to $\mathbb{R}^d$ such that for all $x$,